keboola/connection-docs/transformations/migration/index.md

 * TOC
 {:toc}

-Current transformations will be fully deprecated on the US AWS and the EU AWS [stacks](/overview/#stacks) on September 1, 2021.
-All transformations must be migrated by this date.

 ## Migration Steps
 The transformation migration process is as follows:
-- Go to the detail of the transformation bucket.
+- Go to the list of transformation buckets.
-- Start the migration by clicking the button **Proceed to Migration**.
+- Start the migration by clicking the button **Migrate to New Transformations** in the menu of the transformation bucket.

 {: .image-popup}
 ![Screenshot - Migration overview](/transformations/migration/migration-overview.png)